‘Roseanne’ Revival: Natalie West Returns As Crystal Anderson In Upcoming Episode ‘No Country For Old Women’

-Roseanne fans are ready for another blast from the past—and they’ll be getting it with the next first-run episode of the ABC revival series.
+Roseanne fans are ready for another blast from the past, and they’ll be getting it with the next first-run episode of the ABC revival series.
 Natalie West, the actress who played Crystal during the original run of the long-running comedy, will make a return on the Roseanne reboot in the upcoming episode “No Country for Old Women.”
-Longtime fans of the show know Natalie West’s character Crystal Anderson Conner, was Roseanne (Roseanne Barr) and Jackie’s (Laurie Metcalf) co-worker at Wellman Plastics and Dan’s (John Goodman) eventual stepmom in the original series.
+Longtime fans of the show know Natalie West’s character Crystal Anderson Conner was Roseanne (Roseanne Barr) and Jackie’s (Laurie Metcalf) co-worker at Wellman Plastics and Dan’s (John Goodman) eventual stepmom in the original series.

-A synopsis posted by the Futon Critic lists Natalie West as Crystal in the “No Country for Old Women” episode.
-West will be joined by fellow guest stars Estelle Parsons as Bev Harris, Sandra Bernhard as Nancy, Christopher Lloyd as Lou and Ethan Cohen as Nick in the new episode.
-The synopsis for the upcoming Roseanne episode reads:
+A synopsis posted by The Futon Critic lists Natalie West as Crystal in the “No Country for Old Women” episode.
+West will be joined by fellow guest stars Estelle Parsons as Bev Harris, Sandra Bernhard as Nancy, Christopher Lloyd as Lou, and Ethan Cohen as Nick in the new episode.
+Here is the synopsis for the upcoming Roseanne episode.

 “After Beverly gets kicked out of the nursing home, Roseanne and Jackie fight over who will take care of their mother.
 Meanwhile, Mark’s creative touch with building a birdhouse for Dan’s customer is more than Dan can handle, but Darlene defends her son.”

 It is unclear how Crystal will fit into the episode, but the return of Natalie West has been a long time coming for loyal Roseanne fans.
-Crystal was Roseanne’s high school bestie but she married Dan’s father, Ed (Ned Beatty), in season three of the original series, making her Roseanne’s stepmother-in-law.
+Crystal was Roseanne’s high school bestie but she married Dan’s father, Ed (Ned Beatty), in Season 3 of the original series, making her Roseanne’s stepmother-in-law.

 See the entire cast of Roseanne after John Goodman's weight loss http://t.co/VttxXq1Hki pic.twitter.com/pdQujZ4XD1